 Offers practical information and many useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).

-At various locations throughout the city, Venice's tourism authority operates these centres where you can obtain information and recommendations for visiting the city and its surrounding area.
-Listed below are the main addresses for IAT offices in Venice:
+At various locations throughout the city, the Shanghai Municipal Tourism Administration operates centres where you can obtain information and recommendations for your stay in Shanghai and its surrounding area.
+Listed below are the main addresses for the Tourist Information Service Centres in Shanghai:

-Here are a few basic Italian phrases that will make your stay in Venice a little easier:
+Here are a few basic Chinese phrases that will make your stay in Shanghai a little easier: